St. John vs. St. Thomas vs. St. Croix: Which USVI is Right for You?

 Dining in Cruz Bay

-In the meantime, I had a memorable dinner in downtown Cruz Bay at La Tapa, a hip little open-air restaurant with a decidedly urban feel, right down to the cute little beatnik guitar player who sang like Jewel as we dined on top-notch Mediterranean food.
+In the meantime, I had a memorable dinner in downtown Cruz Bay at La Tapa.
+The hip little open-air restaurant had a decidedly urban feel.
+We loved the cute little beatnik guitar player who sang like Jewel as we dined on top-notch Mediterranean food.

 Update: The Caneel Bay resort was severely damaged by hurricanes in 2017 and has not yet reopened.